 My top recommendations in Le Mans

-As usual, you will find below my selection of top addresses in Le Mans (one accommodation and several restaurants, bars, shops) that we had the opportunity to test during our stay with our favorite photographer.
-These addresses often offer to discover local products and some regional specialties to taste if you come to the region.
-Le Mans is also a city where you can taste delicious local specialties.
-You will be able to find restaurants in the city participating in the Proximity Quality Charter, which guarantees the quality of the products and dishes served.
+As usual, below you will find my selection of great addresses in Le Mans (one accommodation and several restaurants, bars, shops) that we had the opportunity to test during our stay with the favorite photographer.
+These addresses often offer the chance to discover local products and some regional specialties to taste if you come to the region.
+Le Mans is also a city where you can enjoy delicious local specialties.
+You can find restaurants in the city that participate in the Charte Qualité Proximité, which guarantees the quality of the products and dishes served.

-Good to know: the city market is held on Sunday morning at the foot of the cathedral, and it’s the ideal place to stock up on local products (we notably bought fresh and potted rillettes at the Berthier butchery/charcuterie stand, and they were delicious)!
+Good to know: the city market is held on Sunday morning at the foot of the cathedral and it is the ideal place to stock up on local products (we notably bought fresh rillettes in a jar at the Berthier butcher shop stand and they were delicious)!

-Specialties: Le Mans Rillettes, made with pork, salt, and pepper, are a must; the region also produces cider and apples, as well as goat cheeses (stand of the Chêne Beunard farm in Voivres-Lès-Le Mans at the Le Mans market); south of Le Mans, you find wine, while in the north, it is cider that takes center stage.
+Specialties: the Rillettes du Mans, made with pork, salt, and pepper, are a must-try; the region also produces cider and apples, as well as goat cheeses (at the Ferme du Chêne Beunard stand from Voivres-Lès-Le Mans at the Le Mans market); south of Le Mans, you can find wine, while in the north, cider is the star.

 _